tmhzxy/SBXposed/README.md

 Issues / Questions: http://forum.xda-developers.com/xposed/modules/mod-sbxposed-t3510003

+Please contribute and get that app running for us!

 ## Changelog
 - 1.0: Initial module.
 - 1.1: Fix min.
 XposedBridge version to 53 for Kitkat.

+## Missing for next release...
+- Removal of Kwitt functions
+- Many checks in app... :(